astro4dev/OAD-Data-Science-Toolkit/How_to_upload_content.md

 ## Opening pull requests
 If you are hoping to contribute back to the original repository, you can send a request to the original author to pull your fork into their repository by submitting a <a href="https://help.github.com/articles/about-pull-requests/" target="_blank">pull request</a>.

+## Making the content available on the toolkit website
+Once the content is on github, sombody from the OAD Data Science Working Group will add the content to the website making it searchable.
+See [here](How_the_toolkit_works.md) for more info.